 What Is Project Management?

-A project manager has the following tasks:
+A project manager can have the following tasks:

 Clarifying project objectives, and assigning tasks and responsibilities